 - To practice within the profession’s ethical and legal framework by assuming responsibility and accountability for one’s own laboratory practice and continued professional and self-development.

 The Rose State College Medical Laboratory Technology Program is accredited by:

 National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

 Rosemont, IL 60018-5119

 Usually around 20 students are accepted into the program each year; however, the exact number is determined by the number of clinical sites available for completion of the medical laboratory science courses (see APPLICANT SELECTION PROCESS OR the MLT Advisement section III.G.).
 Should there be more students than available clinical sites, the Program Director will select the students who will perform clinical site rotations, according to their GPA on MLT courses.

-- Medical Laboratory Technology/MLT courses (HSCL) are offered during the day only.
+- Medical Laboratory Technology/MLT courses (HSML) are offered during the day only.

 - General education courses and basic health science courses are offered during the day or evening.
 (Refer to III.F.)

 Several options are available based on the student’s needs.
 Pre-requisite General Education, Psychology, and Science courses should be completed prior to beginning the MLT Program (see III.F for the list of 31 credit hour required courses).
 Program courses (HSML) should be taken in sequence based on the option chosen.
 All Program courses (HSML) from the prior semester must be completed to progress to the next semester.
 Please note those courses requiring prerequisite course work located in the Rose State Catalog.